 Pastor

 The Pastor holds two distinctive but related roles within the church.
-First, the Pastor is “responsible for the duties of teacher, preacher and spiritual leader;” and secondly as a “voting member of the local church administrative body” (Board of Directors) UFMCC Bylaws Article IV., 4. and 4 a.
-While both roles carry the same title each carries with it different expectations and responsibilities.
+First, the Pastor is “responsible for the duties of teacher, preacher and spiritual leader;” and secondly as a “voting member of the local church administrative body” (Board of Directors) While both roles carry the same title each carries with it different expectations and responsibilities.
 (See attached Board & Pastor Roles Chart) Also, refer to the chapter, Roles and Responsibilities of the Board of Directors by Rev. Elder Don Eastman

 In most of our churches the Pastor serves as the Moderator of the Board, in some churches another Board member is given that role as articulated in your local church bylaws.
 In other churches the Pastor holds the position of Moderator but chooses to appoint another Board member to moderate all or portions of the meeting with the Board’s approval, at any time the Pastor may again resume as the Moderator.